 There were really a lot of things to do here.
 We couldn't find the time to do everything in just two days!
 Soon after we got worn out from walking around Animal Island, we headed back to the Hotel to claim our room.
 We had to unload our stuff and rest for awhile, for we wanted to check out the pool area.

-On our way out from the sumptuous dinner, we wanted to try out the Karaoke place, but didn't have much strength by then.
+On our way out from the sumptuous dinner, we wanted to try out the Karaoke place, but were really exhausted by then.
 We were feeling the effect of the water in the pool.
-Bodies tried and limbs feeling heavy, we dismissed the idea of going for Karaoke.
 Instead, we planned out for an early morning fishing at the Fishing Village the next day.
 The noisy frogs were the last thing I remember of Island Cove's Sangley Point that night, after we played with the piano right outside of Sangley Point.
 We went back to the Hotel and watched World Poker Tournament til we were sleepy.

-Come morning the next day, we woke up late for fishing. :P Instead, I took a hot tub bath before we headed to Sangley Point for buffet breakfast.
-It felt like the usual buffet breakfast we usually have at Josephine's Tagaytay, or kinda like Devex morning buffet breakfast, only bigger.
+Come morning the next day, we woke up late for fishing. 🥲 Instead, I took a hot tub bath before we headed to Sangley Point for buffet breakfast.
+It felt like the usual buffet breakfast we usually have at Josephine's Tagaytay, only bigger.
 I had daing na bangus with garlic rice, bread and strawberry marmalade, watermelon slices, hot tea, fried potato wedges, and a one-piece pancake.
-As I write this post, I still feel the fullness from this morning's meal. :)
+As I write this post, I still feel the fullness from this morning's meal. 😋

 We'll be planning about a good next weekend getaway.
 Somewhere near and nice just like Island Cove.
 Maybe next time, we'll bring along both families (just maybe).